-Health insurance is a mandatory requirement for students on F-1 visas enrolled in all programs.
-The deadline to submit is no later than the program start date on the Form I-20.
-Such students must show proof of health insurance for the duration of their program in order to be enrolled in classes.
+Health insurance is a mandatory requirement for F-1 students in all programs.
+The deadline to submit proof of health insurance is no later than the program start date as shown on the Form I-20.
+Such students must also show proof of health insurance for the duration of their program in order to be enrolled in classes.
+Health insurance for international students is available from private companies.
+The university does not provide health insurance.
+Prospective and current students could choose from these private providers: